 If you know how to read weather maps, you can understand the weather easily and know what you can expect out of it.

 It is true that you get all the updates related to the weather when you are watching the news or while listening to the radio.
-But it is equally important to know how you should be reading a weather map.
+But it is equally important to know how to read a weather map.

 For example, you got to know that the areas with high pressure will have blue and clear skies and the areas of low pressure will usually be stormy.